adityakamath/adityakamath.github.io/projects.md

 	<img align="right" width="200" height="200" src="https://adityakamath.github.com/assets/img/pinguino_blynk_discord.png" />
 </figure>

 With a spare NeoPixel ring and an Arduino MKR 1010, built a programmable lamp with a laser cut acrylic cover.
 The Arduino was programmed to respond to an app designed using Blynk and update the status to a Discord Server.
-Using NodeJS, I also attempted to write my discord bot that would send messages from the server back to the Arduino. !links!
+Using NodeJS, I also attempted to write my discord bot that would send messages from the server back to the Arduino. [[1]](https://adityakamath.github.io/tags/#pinguino)

 ## Donkey Car, NVidia Jetracer
 #### 2019 | Personal Project